 - Ovarian cysts

-- Ovulation has occurred – some women experience spotting during ovulation due to the oestrogen changes at mid-cycle.
+- Ovulation has occurred – some women experience spotting during ovulation due to the estrogen changes mid-cycle.

 - Hormonal contraceptives